 Mortgage Lenders and Mortgage Servicers—From Preventable Errors to Wrongful Foreclosure

 Most mortgage servicing errors are simple and preventable.
 When the mortgage servicer fails to promptly correct its error the homeowner suffers devastating consequences including wrongful debt collection, false credit reporting and foreclosure.
-Here are common examples of mortgage serving errors:
+To stop foreclosure or resolve other mortgage servicing errors, you need a proven foreclosure attorney.

 Loan Modification Failures: